-The proposed timescale to complete the Environmental Report, Shannon RBMP and issue the SEA Statement is given in Table 9.2.
+The proposed timescale to complete the Environmental Report, South Eastern RBMP and issue the SEA Statement is given in Table 9.2.

-Table 9.2: Proposed Timescale for SEA of Shannon RBMP & POMs
+Table 9.2: Proposed Timescale for SEA of South Eastern RBMP & POMs

-Action Timescale Scoping Document Release December 2007 Contract advertisement for compilation of SEA for RBMPs January 2008 Contract(s) Award for SEA of RBMP February 2008 Consultations commence March 2008 Completion of Environmental Report in conjunction with draft RBMP December 2008 Publication of Environmental Report and draft RBMP for consultation End 2008/Start 2009 Publication of Final RBMP and SEA Statement 2009
+Action Timescale Scoping Document Release December 2007 Contract advertisement for compilation of SEA for RBMPs January 2008 Contract(s) Award for SEA of RBMP February 2008 Consultations commence March 2008 Completion of draft Environmental Report in conjunction with draft RBMP December 2008 Publication of Environmental Report and draft RBMP for consultation End 2008/Start 2009 Publication of Final RBMP and SEA Statement 2009

 Scoping is a dynamic process and is expected to continue throughout the SEA process, up to the publication of the Environmental Report.
-Following completion of the Draft Consultation Scoping Report, it shall be made publicly available on the Shannon IRBD website for review.
+Following completion of the Final Scoping Report, it shall be made publicly available on the South Eastern RBD website for review.
 This will serve to continue to engage the wider public in the ongoing consultation that began at the start of the process to implement and comply with the WFD.

-In addition, following completion of the scoping exercise and during the early stages of the environmental assessment process and the drafting of the Environmental Report, consideration will be given to holding formal SEA Workshops between the RBD authorities and personnel from the statutory and non-statutory authorities as well as relevant technical and advisory groups to encourage continued participation in the SEA process.
+In addition, following completion of the scoping exercise and during the early stages of the drafting of the Environmental Report, consideration should be given to holding formal SEA Workshops between the RBD authorities and personnel from the statutory and non-statutory authorities as well as relevant technical and advisory groups to encourage continued participation in the SEA process.